 Small sets staged in the studio are another approach to make the product seem to be in a specific environment and in this case, the outdoors.

 I got the stone slabs from a decorative rock company while the fall leaves came from an art supply store.
 These items remain in our prop room in the studio.
 We can use them on various shoots as needed.

 I collected the ferns and cedar branches in a local park for this shoot.
 The final image is a clear studio product shot with an outdoor feel to it.

 8. Non-Traditional Product Images

 Occasionally, there is a need for product photos that don’t showcase a product.
 These are set up, lit, and staged just like a product photo featuring a product, but there is no specific product in the image.

 These types of product photography do not sell a product but rather sells an idea.

 These wrapped presents represent the idea of gift or gift wrapping.
-There is no product specifically for sale, but stores can use this image to promote their Holidays sales and gift-wrapping services.
+There is no product specifically for sale.
+But stores can use this image to promote their Black Friday or Holiday sales and gift-wrapping services.